cpcosu/BPCAU2022Solutions/zombieroomkeeper/stmt_draft.md

 <li>All the doors are closed at the beginning and should be closed at the end.</li>
 </ol>
 <br><br>
 It works perfectly.
 The zombie can finish these actions without getting stuck.
 Until one day, he bit a guest and turned the guest into another zombie!
-Now, two zombies will take the same sequence of actions in an arbitrary order.
+Now, two zombies will take the same sequence of actions.
+The order of actions between them is arbitrary.
 Is it possible that they can get into infinite waiting?

 ## Input